 The fact that Championship players get paid less also helps; the ordinary man on the street will have more chance of relating to a player who earns three times his annual salary per year, than a player who earns three times his annual salary per week.

-In lower league football there isn’t the same problem with executive boxes; whenever the top four play in the Premiership the boxes are empty for 15 minutes after half-time, and this leaves a bitter taste in the mouth of those who have had to work hard for a ticket to see their favourite team play.
+In lower league football there isn’t the same problem with executive boxes; whenever the top four play in the Premiership the boxes are empty for 15 minutes after half-time, and this leaves a bitter taste in the mouth of those who have had to work hard for a ticket to see their favorite team play.

 There has been a very interesting and competitive start to the best league in England, with only one team taking the full nine points available to them, let’s hope it continues this way!